Thomas-Duggan/Dosirak-LiFT/README.md

 # This app is in Alpha, many features may not work or may change significantly in later versions.

+## How to install
+Download and run "!!!
+Installer !!!.sh".

 ## Purpose

 A compendium of Linux modules